django-commons/django-tasks-scheduler/docs/commands.md

 can be imported to django.

 - Specify the source file using `--filename` or take it from the standard input (default).
-- Reset all scheduled jobs in the database before importing using `-r`/`--reset`.
+- Reset all scheduled tasks in the database before importing using `-r`/`--reset`.
 - Update existing jobs for names that are found using `-u`/`--update`.

 ```shell